culturecreates/artsdata-planet-lavitrine/README.md

 The pipeline also checks the artifacts for violations based on the data model SHACL [here](https://github.com/culturecreates/artsdata-planet-lavitrine/tree/main/shacl).
 The list of violations for each artifact can be viewed by switching the extension of the download url from `.json` to `.yml`.
 If the file is empty then there are no violations.
 The list of violations contains a reference to the event URI and the related SHACL rules that are in violation.

+As new data arrives, new violations will occur due to the distributed community based nature of Artsdata.
+Most issues can be fixed direclty in this pipeline.
+Other issues will have to be communicated to the source data contributor.

+> Please raise an issue in this Github repo if you find data model violations blocking your reuse of the data dumps.

 # Specific Cases

 ## Grand Théâtre de Québec